 In this section, we conduct an in-depth analysis on the training efficiency of different LLM-enhanced CTR methods.
 In terms of inference efficiency, since all these methods pre-store LLM knowledge and ultimately depend on CTR models for recommendations, the variation is much smaller than that observed during training (\cf Table~\ref{tab:inference_time} in Appendix~\ref{sec:appendix-Inference-Efficiency}).

 The AUC performance and the total training time of compared methods are shown in Figure~\ref{fig:expxx}.
-The performance of LLM-enhanced methods are reported on their best backbones.
+The performances of LLM-enhanced methods are reported on their best backbones.
 We observe: 1) Compared to three representative LLM-enhanced methods, LLaCTR can improve efficiency by 10-100x and achieve better performance.
-2) With the increase of sampling number in the SSFT module, both the training time and AUC of LLaCTR will increase.
-This indicates increasing the number of samples used for self-supervised learning can yield higher-quality field semantic knowledge, but require more training time cost.
+2) With the increase of the sampling number in the SSFT module, both the training time and AUC of LLaCTR will increase.
+This indicates increasing the number of samples used for self-supervised learning can yield higher-quality field semantic knowledge, but require more training time.
 3) Even without fine-tuning, LLaCTR still achieves decent results.
 This suggests our LLaCTR could be applied in resource-constrained scenarios, enhancing existing CTR methods with incurring limited additional time cost.
 Besides, we also study the efficiency bottleneck and the time complexity of these LLM-enhanced methods, the readers may refer to Appendix~\ref{sec:appendix-experiments-time-complexity} for more details.